 Asahikawa Ramen (Hokkaido Pref.)

 Ramen originated in Asahikawa, Hokkaido.
-Use thin, curly noodles with a low water content.
+Use thin, curly, low hydration noodles.
 Most of them use a double soup made with seafood, pork bones, and chicken bones, and the mainstream is to use soy sauce.
-Add a lot of lard to the soup to keep it from getting cold.
+Adding a lot of lard to the soup to keep it from getting cold.

 Rich soup goes well with low-hydration noodles